koszeggy/KGySoft.Drawing/KGySoft.Drawing/.nuspec/readme.txt

 Thank you for installing KGy SOFT Drawing Libraries 5.2.1

-KGy SOFT Drawing Libraries offer advanced features built around the System.Drawing types.
+KGy SOFT Drawing Libraries offer advanced drawing features both for completely managed bitmap data as well as native System.Drawing types on multiple platforms.

 Main new features in 5.x:
 - Targeting .NET Core 2.0/3.0 and .NET Standard 2.0/2.1 (additionally to .NET Framework 3.5, 4.0 and 4.5)